burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Must be specified via the trailing return type in C++11
 * From C++14 or later compiler will deduce it

-In fact a similar trailing syntax can be applied with `auto` and usual `member` functions from C++11.
+A similar trailing syntax can be applied with `auto` and usual `member` functions from C++11.
 You can capture only local vars, not member variables of the object.
-You can allow lambda to modify captured values with mutable modifier.
+You can allow lambda to modify captured values with the mutable modifier.

 It's possible to add the keyword `mutable` to the definition of a lambda expression right after the *lambda parameter list*.
 Doing so causes the compiler to omit the `const` keyword from the function call operator of the generated class.